ccrd1711/aber-cleanup/README.md

 User Story 6: I decided against this in the end as I wanted the content on the About page more than the reviews.
 This would merely have been another way to show that I can code another element in to the site rather than being design friendly.
 The site conveys the cause and what happens on the day very well in my opinion.

+### Further manual testing completed

+* Testing conducted on multiple browsers, devices and OS'.
+* iPhones, Macbooks, Windows laptops, Android tablets, and Android phones all running site responsively for the most part (see Bugs section).
+Tested on Safari, Edge and Chrome browsers.
+* Navigation buttons working including secondary hyperlinked button to 'Donations' (takes you to support us) in the events section, social media links working, and calls to fill in the fields on the CTA forms working.

 # Automated Testing

 ## Validators